 A huge well done to Janelle who won our 500 Words Creative Writing Competition!
 You can read her winning entry below.

-We had a super Smashing Science day on Thursday 22nd October 2020.
+We had a super Smashing Science day today.

 Our morning began with a visit from the owners of Tesla cars who kindly gave up their time to tell us about their Tesla cars and show us all their ‘tricks’.

 After break, to link with the Our World Africa theme, we gathered population statistics from several African and European countries and compared these.
 We also learned how to use our maths skills to calculate population density.

 We related population density to where and what natural disasters can occur.
 To understand how a tornado develops, we made a ‘tornado in a bottle’ and learned about centripetal force.